lupyuen/lupyuen.github.io/src/rust3.md

 _And the Panic Function is missing somehow?_

-Yeah Rushabh has implemented a fix for the Undefined Panic Function...
+Rushabh has implemented a fix for the Undefined Panic Function...

 - [__Add `-O` to `RUSTFLAGS` in Makefile__](https://github.com/apache/nuttx-apps/pull/2333)